What is the worship like?

 Do you have children’s church?

 We encourage parents to worship with their children as a family each week.
 However, we recognize that parents often need a time and place to care for the needs of their very young children in an undistracted way.
-For that reason, during the Sunday School hour, we provide a nursery for infants through 2 years of age and during the Worship Service, we provide a nursery for children through 3 years of age.
-To prepare children for participation in the worship service, we have our Kinder Kirkin’ ministry, which is a semi-regular class that meets during the Sunday sermon that instructs children about the elements of worship.
+For that reason, we have a cry room available at the back of the sanctuary.

 What should I wear?